 Manufacturers of kitchenware recommend the use of glass and ceramic containers for storing food.

-It makes food go bad quickly
+It can make food go bad quicker

 Research shows that food stored in metal pans in the refrigerator goes bad faster than those kept in other containers.
 The food can only stay fresh for a couple of days.
 Therefore, you might end up throwing your food away if you store it in cookware in the fridge.

 The warm cookware can also increase the internal temperature of your fridge and also make food stored inside go bad.
 Consumer fridges are not built to chill warm food quickly.

 It can change the taste of food